zunayeed/SpringBoot/SpringbootInBrief.md

 Question: what is @SpringBootApplication annotation ?
 Many Spring Boot developers like their apps to use
-         -auto-configuration,
+          - auto-configuration,
-         -component scan and
+          - component scan and
-         -be able to define extra configuration on their "application class".
+          - be able to define extra configuration on their "application class".

          A single @SpringBootApplication annotation can be used to enable those three features, that is: